ITensor/website/docs/v2transition_guide.md

       #include "itensor/iqtensor.h"

   The appropriate path to use is the actual location of the file under the ITensor source directory.

+  MPS and DMRG related codes are in the mps/ subfolder, for example

+      #include "itensor/mps/dmrg.h"

 * Use the `.real` and `.cplx` methods to access tensor elements.